yeahglo/post-install-config/README.md

 <br/>

-**Step 7: Create an SLA** - Service Level Agreements (SLAs) define what kind of response time is warranted for each ticket.
+**Step 7: Create an SLA** - Service Level Agreements (SLAs) define what kind of response time and priority level is warranted for each ticket.
 - Navigate to Admin Panel > Manage > SLA > Add New SLA Plan
 - Name the SLA Plan "SEV-A" and set it on a 24/7 schedule with a 1-hour grace period